NHS Trust to raise cash through sale of surplus property

 Since 2011, the Department of Health and Social Care has been tasked with selling enough public land for more than 40,000 homes to be built, the vast majority of which will be on land owned by individual NHS trusts.

-The Leeds Teaching Hospitals NHS Trust estimated that around 248 homes could be provided on the land it wants to sell , although the NHS does not keep records on how many homes are actually built after the point of sale.
+The Leeds and York Partnership NHS Foundation Trust estimated that around 209 homes could be provided on the land it wants to sell, although the NHS does not keep records on how many homes are actually built after the point of sale.

 In 2017, an independent, Government-commissioned report on the NHS estate recommended a number of new incentives to encourage trusts to speed up land sales.